fraimondo/csguide-hands-on/README.md

 ### macOS Keyring

 This means that your keys are installed in the macOS keyring.
-1- In your mac, open the Keychain Access application.
+1. In your mac, open the Keychain Access application.
-2- In the left panel, select "System" under "System Keychains".
-3- In the search bar (top right), type "datalad".
+2. In the search bar (top right), type "datalad".
-4- If there are any keys named `datalad-XXXX`, these are the credentials.
+3. If there are any keys named `datalad-XXXX`, these are the credentials.
 For HCP, you will find two instances of `datalad-hcp-s3`.
 Delete them both.

 ### Other: